paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

     (ii) In the Senate, an amendment that is otherwise in order shall be in order notwithstanding the fact that it amends the joint resolution in more than one place or amends language previously amended.
 It shall not be in order in the Senate to vote on the question of agreeing to such a joint resolution or any amendment thereto unless the figures then contained in such joint resolution or amendment are mathematically consistent.

-(4) **Vote on final passage** — Immediately following the conclusion of the debate on a joint resolution introduced under subsection (a) of this section, a single quorum call at the conclusion of the debate if requested in accordance with the rules of the Senate, and the disposition of any pending amendments under paragraph (3), the vote on final passage of the joint resolution shall occur.
+(4) **Vote on final passage** — Immediately following the conclusion of the debate on a joint resolution introduced under subsection (a), a single quorum call at the conclusion of the debate if requested in accordance with the rules of the Senate, and the disposition of any pending amendments under paragraph (3), the vote on final passage of the joint resolution shall occur.

 (5) **Appeals** — Appeals from the decisions of the Chair shall be decided without debate.

 (6) **Conference reports** — In the Senate, points of order under titles III, IV, and VI 11 See References in Text note below. of the Congressional Budget Act of 1974 [[2 U.S.C.
 631](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-631) et seq., 651 et seq.] are applicable to a conference report on the joint resolution or any amendments in disagreement thereto.

-(7) **Resolution from other House** — If, before the passage by the Senate of a joint resolution of the Senate introduced under subsection (a) of this section, the Senate receives from the House of Representatives a joint resolution introduced under subsection (a) of this section, then the following procedures shall apply:
+(7) **Resolution from other House** — If, before the passage by the Senate of a joint resolution of the Senate introduced under subsection (a), the Senate receives from the House of Representatives a joint resolution introduced under subsection (a), then the following procedures shall apply:

   (A) The joint resolution of the House of Representatives shall not be referred to a committee and shall be placed on the calendar.

-  (B) With respect to a joint resolution introduced under subsection (a) of this section in the Senate—
+  (B) With respect to a joint resolution introduced under subsection (a) in the Senate—

     (i) the procedure in the Senate shall be the same as if no joint resolution had been received from the House; but